Wayne McKoy: High school career

 McKoy enrolled at Long Island Lutheran in Brookville, New York, under the advice of Pflug and Visscher.
 Standing as a 14-year-old, he received his first college recruitment letter before he had played on the varsity team.
 When he began to receive attention from National Basketball Association (NBA) scouts during his junior season, McKoy was considered to have the potential to enter the NBA draft without attending college and he became complacent with his schoolwork.
 After a series of tough games at the conclusion of his junior season that made McKoy doubt his preparedness for a professional career, McKoy requested a suspension from the Long Island Lutheran basketball team so he could concentrate on improving his schoolwork to enter college.
 McKoy and four other teammates with grade problems ultimately missed the final four games of the season.
 Cecil Watkins, who was the director of Elmhurst-Corona Youth Services and McKoy's closest advisor, believed that McKoy had also become disenchanted with basketball and his national fame.

-McKoy spent the offseason working for Watkins and returned to high school with a newfound desire to attend college.
+He spent the offseason working for Watkins and returned to high school with a newfound desire to attend college.
 He had improved his limited reading ability to above-grade level and his maturation impressed college scouts.
 McKoy returned to the basketball team during his senior year and led the Long Island Lutheran team to a 17–1 record in the regular season.
 He was selected to play in the 1977 McDonald's All-American Game.

 McKoy averaged 24.9 points and 13.2 rebounds per game during his high school career.
 In 1977, he set a Long Island high school scoring record with 70 points during a game against Our Saviour Lutheran School.
 McKoy was considered to be the best New York high school player since Kareem Abdul-Jabbar.
 With the expectation that he could single-handedly make a team successful, McKoy was one of the most sought-after high school players in the nation and received correspondence from 300 colleges.